The task of writing two short answers (short essay questions) was removed from the GED Science test a few years ago.

 Short answers were part of the GED Science test and a true nightmare for many students.

-This means that you have more time to focus on answering the “normal” science questions and check your answers.
+This means that you have more time to focus on answering the “normal” science questions and checking your answers.

 The Science Test is structured as an open-book test.
 This means that for most of the GED Science questions that students need to answer, the resources are provided.